What is wrong with the current method of manufacturing medicines?

 Yeast fermentation is a more sustainable, environmentally friendly process than traditional approaches that rely on extraction of medicinal compounds from plants.

 Many medicinal plants are rare and grow in particular climates, which leads to overharvesting and loss of irreplaceable biodiversity.

 In addition, farming of medicinal plants uses substantially more resources, such as arable land, water, fertilizers, herbicides and pesticides, than yeast-based fermentation.

-For example, the majority of cancer patients experience severe pain in going through effective treatment regimes, and opioid analgesics are critical to help complete their treatment cycle.
-COVID-19 has most recently highlighted the life-saving role of these medicines, as placing and keeping patients on ventilators require pain management with opioid analgesics.
+For example, the majority of cancer patients experience severe pain in going through effective treatment regimens, and analgesics are critical to help complete their treatment cycle.
+The COVID-19 health crisis has also recently underscored the life-saving role of these medicines, as placing and keeping patients on ventilators require pain management with analgesics.